-Aii Board Member, Chris Kilgore, featured in Washington Post07 Mar 2016, Posted in Analysis, Blog Posts
+Aii Board Member, Chris Kilgore, featured in Washington Post07 Mar 2016, Posted in All Posts, Analysis, Blog Posts

 Originally posted on the Washington Post.

 Even before the Coast Guard helicopter got airborne that morning, the crew could see the glow from the fire on the horizon, 40 miles away.